-"Only listen, Tracy, not give up the final decision, or anything like that.
+"Only listen, Tracey, not give up the final decision, or anything like that.
 I doubt your grandfather will agree without my offering to oversee the process and report back to him."

 "Go on then."

-"Tracy Davies, Heiress of the Noble House of Davies, I accept your pledge in the spirit in which it is given.
+"Tracey Davis, Heiress of the Noble House of Davis, I accept your pledge in the spirit in which it is given.
 Now stand."

 "I also now give you official permission to use the possessive along side my title."